-a.
-If it doesn't beep it is in the Pull Tab range, Squeeze and hold the Trigger on the hand grip and check the depth.
+9. Once a solid repeatable beep is located: Consult the display information.
+If the target indicates in the mid scale aluminum Pull Tab range, squeeze and hold the Trigger on the handgrip "+" the search coil over the area and check the depth.
 If it is shallow (0 - 2 inches) depending on the hardness of the ground, it is most likely a Pull Tab and should be ignored.
 If it is deeper (beyond 2 inches) depending upon the hardness of the ground, it is likely heavier gold jewelry and should be dug.